inkle/ink/Documentation/WritingWithInk.md

 The value in a temporary variable is thrown away after the story leaves the knot in which it was defined.

+Note that temporary variables MUST be defined within a knot and must be defined at the top of the knot or assigning to them will not behave correctly.

 TODO: check this is actually true

 ### Knots and stitches can take parameters